dhanjyoti/React-step-by-step/React_Notes/react_note.md

 - This pattern improves code predictability and maintainability.

 7. ***Server-Side Rendering(SSR) and Isomorphic Apps:***
-- React supports server-side rendering, allowing you to render components on the server and send pre-rendered HTML to the client.
+- React supports server-side rendering, allowing us to render components on the server and send pre-rendered HTML to the client.
 - This benefits SEO, performance, and user experience, especially for single-page applications (SPAs).

 8. ***React Native for Mobile Development:***
-- React Native extends the React paradigm to mobile app development, enabling you to use the same skills and codebase to build native iOS and Android applications.
+- React Native extends the React paradigm to mobile app development, enabling us to use the same skills and codebase to build native iOS and Android applications.
 - This leads to faster development and code sharing between web and mobile platforms.